 What’s in the Hamman Room Next Door?

 After the scrubbing has finished, it feels like an hour at least.
 I am lead into the room where all the banging has been coming from.
 I am pleasantly surprised to see about 6 other women and a little girl sat with buckets of water and scrubbing themselves.
 The banging had been coming from the buckets being thrown around.

 The Hammam is an important part of Moroccan culture.
-In Essaouira and other cities, they visit their local Hammam at least once a week spending a good couple of hours there.
+In Essaouira and other cities, Moroccan’s visit their local Hammam at least once a week spending a good couple of hours there.
 Unlike when they are out in public, the Moroccan Hamman is the complete opposite and the women are far from shy with each other Catching up on gossip with their friends, and following the long rituals for cleansing their bodies until their skin glows.
 They will usually go with their friends or family, both to chat and socialise, but also to help each other with the ritual.

 I’m given a few bowls of lovely hot water so I can wash my hair.
 Then back on the tiled floor whilst she gives me a massage and then does some stretching.